bschambers/typit/README.md

 ### Additional Note
-I have made quite extensive modifications to Mark Karpov's version in order to add the literature test feature, paragraph breaks and multi-line scrolling etc. At time of writing this I am not very experienced in writing Lisp code and would be very happy to see anyone else improve it or to receive any constructive criticism.
+I have made quite extensive modifications to Mark Karpov's version in order to add the from-file test feature, paragraph breaks and multi-line scrolling etc. At time of writing this I am not very experienced in writing Lisp code and would be very happy to see anyone else improve it or to receive any constructive criticism.
 (B. S. Chambers)